roycuadra/WiFi-Jamming-Detector/README.md

 - Ensure you are authorized to monitor the networks in your vicinity.
 - This project is intended for educational purposes and should be used responsibly.

-## License

-This project is licensed under the MIT License.
-Feel free to modify and distribute as needed.